Work in Russia

 In Russia it is not only easy to find a job teaching English, it’s almost impossible not to.
 There are many, many job offers on the Internet for teaching English.
 Don’t bother.
 Once you are in Russia,

 you are likely to be swamped with offers.
 I got a new offer each week when I moved to Irkutsk (a town of only 700,000) without even looking.
 Besides universities, any respectable town has at least a few private language schools.
 Walk

 in and announce you are willing to teach English and you will probably be hired on the spot.
 This is less likely in Moscow or St. Petersburg, but even in these cities it will not be difficult to find a job.
 Every school I approached

 in St. Petersburg during my visit last year expressed interest.
 Ideally, you should have a visa that allows you to work legally in Russia (regulations change regularly; check with the Russian embassy), but this is generally not a major

 The pay will not be stellar.
 I earned $6 for an 80-minute class in Irkutsk.
 But in Russia, that is a very good salary.
 The cost of living is quite low.
 I rented a large 1-bedroom apartment in an expensive region

 of Irkutsk (considered to be an expensive city) for the “outrageous” sum of $160 per month (do keep in mind that Moscow is an extremely expensive city even by Western standards).

 Many places will allow you to teach in English subjects other than basic English conversation.
-The International Academy of Tourism asked me to teach a class on geography.
-I also taught The Fundamentals of Psycholinguistics
+I taught The Fundamentals of Psycholinguistics

 at Irkutsk State Univ. of Linguistics.